Dropbox and Box were never competitors

 Consumer with a dash of enterprise

-It turns out that vast majority of Dropbox’s revenue came from consumers.
-It added up to over $1 billion in combined business and consumer revenue, which isn’t too shabby, but it’s still a completely different approach.
+It turns out that vast majority of Dropbox’s combined business and consumer revenue of more than a $1 billion came from consumers.
 Dropbox has always offered an attractive consumer storage tool.
 It’s well integrated into desktop OSs and it has a nice mobile tool.

 I use it and for $10 a month I get a terabyte of storage.
 I can back up my life there and it incorporates neatly into Finder on my Mac.
 When I capture screens they go automatically to Dropbox.
-It provides a place to backup my photos from my phone.
+It provides a place to back up my photos from my phone.
 It’s convenient and easy and it works.

 It seemed that such a tool would translate nicely to business, but Alan Pelz-Sharpe, founder and principal analyst at Deep Analysis, who has been following this space for years, says Dropbox has always primarily been confined to teams on the business side.
 “Dropbox is primarily a consumer company with 500 million users, [with] only about 300,000 teams using their business offering,” he told TechCrunch.